sharmapankaj2512/sharmapankaj2512.github.io/_posts/2017-04-01-books, blogs and podcasts.md

 published: true
 ---

-Books, blogs and podcasts that have influenced and helped me get better at building software.
+Books, blogs, papers and podcasts that have influenced and helped me get better at building software.

 ### GIT